Ahmed0684/STCL/test_case_design.md

 - input: add products then try increasing the quantity of the products from the cart so that the total cost becomes greater than 20 euro
 - Expected outcome: correct shipping becomes free

-#### Adding Products to the Cart:
+#### Age verification:

-** Test Case 1:**
-Verify that a user can add a product to the cart.
+** Test Case 1:** Verify that a user below the legal drinking age cannot purchase alcoholic products.

-- Input: Click "Add to Cart" on a product page.
-Expected Outcome: The product is added to the cart.
+- Input: Enter a date of birth that results in an age below the legal drinking age (e.g., if the limit is 21, enter a DOB that makes age 20.
+-  Expected Outcome: The system should prevent the purchase and display a message stating that the user is not old enough.
 ** Test Case 2:**
-Verify that the cart updates when multiple quantities are added.
+ Verify that a user exactly at the legal drinking age can purchase alcoholic products.

-- Input: Add 3 units of the same product.
+- Input: Enter a date of birth that results in the exact legal drinking age (e.g., 21).
-- Expected Outcome: The cart shows 3 units of the product.
+- Expected Outcome: The system should allow the purchase.

-#### Error Guessing :

-** Test case:**
- Verify that an error is shown when trying to add 0 quantity.

-- Input: Set quantity to 0 and try to add to cart.
-- Expected Outcome: Error message "Quantity must be at least 1."

 #### Checkout Process Test Cases:

-** Test Case 1:** Verify that the user can proceed to checkout with products in the cart.
+** Test Case 1:** Verify that the user can checkout with products in the cart.

 - Input: Click "Checkout" with items in the cart.
 -  Expected Outcome: The user is directed to the checkout page.

-** Test Case 2:**
- verify that the user can complete a purchase with valid payment details.

-- Input: Enter valid credit card information.
-- Expected Outcome: Payment is successful, and order confirmation is displayed.

-** Test Case 3/ Error Guessing:**
- Verify that an error message is shown if the payment method is invalid.

--Input: Enter an expired credit card. -
-Expected Outcome: Error message "Payment failed."

-#### Adding Favorites:

-**Test Case 1:**
- Verify that a user can add a product to favorites.

-- Input: Click "Add to Favorites" on a product page.
-- Expected Outcome: The product is added to the favorites list.

-**Test Case 2:**
-Verify that an error is shown if trying to add a product to favorites without logging in.

-- Input: Try to add a product to favorites without being logged in.
-- Expected Outcome: Prompt to log in or error message.